 Although it is easy for the reader to be caught up in the budding relationship between Helena and Joachim, it’s just as easy to discern there is something terribly wrong about it.
 However, as much as I loved the tender and affectionate moments between Helena and Joachim, I found myself increasingly annoyed and creeped out by Joachim’s actions.

 At its core, Retrograde touches on themes of love and relationships, ultimately culminating with the question: If given the chance, would you start one of the most important romantic relationships of your life over?
 The question, in itself, is very difficult to answer.
 When you love someone, it’s hard to let them go.

 Hausler’s debut novel was an incredibly beautiful look at love put through the test of time.
 Retrograde is very much about the nature of love as it features many of the ups and downs of a difficult relationship.
-From touching dates and admiration to petty fights and full blown arguments, Hausler’s breakout has it all.
+From touching dates and admiration, to petty fights and full blown arguments, Hausler’s breakout has it all.

 In the end, the question is whether or not a relationship is able to be mended with the help of time and compromise.
 Of course, being able to mend a relationship thanks to a brief lapse in memory is never a bad thing, either.
-Full of wonderful, romantic moments and, at times, questionable actions, Hausler’s debut novel is delightful to read that will keep you turning the pages in a frantic attempt to discover whether or not Helena and Joachim remain together.
+Full of wonderful, romantic moments and, at times, questionable actions, Hausler’s debut novel a delightful read that will keep you turning pages in a frantic attempt to discover whether or not Helena and Joachim remain together.